 1884 until Present

 Christian Home Baptist Church was founded in 1884 as a “Bush Arbor” church by the following devoted men: Spencer Lassiter, James Gray and Eddie Jordan.
 They were soon joined by Walter Johnson, C.W.
 Glover, Sr., A.R.
 Glover, Sr., Nettie Jordan, Mary Johnson and Mary Sue Williams.
-Christian Home is located on Longview Drive and has grown from a small group to a thriving healthy church.
+Christian Home is located on Longview Drive and has grown from a small group to a thriving, healthy church.
 Much of the land for the church was purchased from or donated by C.W.
 Glover.

-Seven pastors have served the congregation including Rev. Knight, W.M.Reid (1885), Rev. Gummer (called in 1909), Rev. S.L.Scott (called in 1917), Rev. T.H.
+Seven pastors have served the congregation including Rev. Knight, W.M.Reid (1885), Rev. Gummer (called in 1909), Rev. S.L.
+Scott (called in 1917), Rev. T.H.
 Ashe (called in 1948), Rev. S.E.
 Diggs (called in 1954) and Rev. Wendell M. Waller (1988 to present).
-In 1992 the church purchased three acres of land from C.W.
-Glover, Jr. and, on March 31, 1998, the church began construction of a new church facility at a cost of more than a half-million dollars, consisting of more than 8,000 square feet.
-In 2006 the church licensed its first female preacher, Reverend Debrah Gholston.
-Christian Home Baptist Church serves the region with a very active program of church based activities.
-The church’s theme is: Preparing People for Christian Service.
+In 1992, the church purchased three acres of land from C.W.
+Glover, Jr. On March 31, 1998, the church began construction of a new church facility at a cost exceeding half a million dollars, comprising more than 8,000 square feet.
+In 2006, the church licensed its first female preacher, Reverend Debrah Gholston.
+Christian Home Baptist Church serves the region with a very active program of church-based activities.
+The church’s theme is: Preparing People for Christian Service.”

 Whitehead’s Grove Baptist Church